-No code is assigned if the documentation states that the pressure ulcer is completely healed.
+No code is assigned if the documentation states that the pressure ulcer is completely healed at the time of admission.

-5) Patients admitted with pressure ulcers documented as healing
+5) Pressure ulcers documented as healing

 Pressure ulcers described as healing should be assigned the appropriate pressure ulcer stage code based on the documentation in the medical record.
 If the documentation does not provide information about the stage of the healing pressure ulcer, assign the appropriate code for unspecified stage.